datarightplus/datarightplus-resource-set-banking/draft-authors-datarightplus-resource-set-banking.md

 ## Overlapping Scope Optimisation

-In certain situations multiple technical scopes overlap which can lead to confusion by the User granting permission for the Consumer (which may be themselves or an Entity they represent).

-Data Cluster Language presentation **SHALL** be collapsed for the following pairs of `scope` values:
+Alternative Data Cluster Language **SHALL** be used when pairs of `scope` value are used as follows:

 | `scope` pairing                | Data Set Language               |
 |--------------------------------|---------------------------------|